emqx/emqx-docs/en_US/security/authz/redis.md

 When the rule is non-empty and does not match the corresponding pub/sub permission, an authentication failure will be returned (the corresponding pub/sub behavior will be denied) and the authentication chain will be terminated.

-When more than one auth/ACL plugins are in use, it is recommended to position Redis ACL after other auth/ACL plugins in the enabled plugins list.
+Redis is a whitelist-only auth backend.
+This means that not finding a matching entry is automatically a `deny` result.
+As such, when more than one auth/ACL plugin is in use, it is recommended to position Redis ACL after other auth/ACL plugins in the enabled plugins list.
 :::